Cisplatin/Krypton/README.md

 # Krypton
-An implementation of some cryptographic standards written in C. This includes ciphers such as the One Time Pad, the RC4 stream cipher, and the Data Encryption Standard (DES).
+An implementation of some cryptographic standards written in C. This includes standards such as cryptographic hashes, ciphers and pseudorandom number generators.

 Krypton should not be used for security purposes.
 Many constructions implemented in Krypton have been openly broken for many years, such as DES and RC4, both of which contain inherent security flaws.
 Moreover, there are many attacks (such as hardware attacks) that were not accounted for during the designing of Krypton.